carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

 Memory is allocated; a pointer is returned.
-The operation is undefined if there is insufficient stack space for the allocation. '``alloca``'d memory is automatically released when the function returns.
+The allocated memory is uninitialized, and loading from uninitialized memory produces an undefined value.
+The operation itself is undefined if there is insufficient stack space for the allocation.'``alloca``'d memory is automatically released when the function returns.
 The '``alloca``' instruction is commonly used to represent automatic variables that must have an address available.
 When the function returns (either with the ``ret`` or ``resume`` instructions), the memory is reclaimed.
 Allocating zero bytes is legal, but the returned pointer may not be unique.
 The order in which memory is allocated (ie., which way the stack grows) is not specified.

 Example:
 """"""""